Lok Sabha to take up no-trust motion debate on Aug 8, opposition walks out of BAC meet in protest | Politics

 The opposition bloc INDIA with the Congress, DMK, Left parties and the TMC, as well as the Bharat Rashtra Samithi, demanded that the House take up the motion immediately and protested the government pushing through its legislative agenda this week.

+The opposition alliance, on the other hand, has a total strength of around 140 MPs in Lok Sabha.

+In Pune, Modi spoke of India's journey from ''trust deficit'' to ''trust surplus''.
+He cited a survey conducted at an international level and said India is the country where people trust their government the most.

-The government has insisted that there are no rules or precedence which make it mandatory for the House to take up the no-confidence motion immediately.
+In Lok Sabha, the government has insisted that there is no rule or precedence which make it mandatory for the House to take up the no-confidence motion immediately.
 It has argued that rules state the motion should be taken up for discussion within 10 working days of being admitted.

-Congress whip in the Lok Sabha Manickam Tagore said the Lok Sabha was adjourned after the opposition parties of the INDIA alliance demanded the presence of Prime Minister Modi in the House and that he makes a statement on the Manipur issue.
+Congress whip in the Lok Sabha Manickam Tagore said the House was adjourned after the opposition parties of the INDIA alliance demanded the presence of Modi and that he makes a statement on the Manipur issue.

 He said the meeting of the Business Advisory Committee of Lok Sabha was held at noon, during which the constituents of the INDIA alliance demanded that the no-confidence motion be brought up immediately.